Lymphocytes in the Immune System: NK, T, and B Cells

 During its attack, the NK cell first releases an enzyme called perforin, which creates a pore in the membrane of the infected cell.
 It then sends other enzymes called granzymes into the cell through the pore.
 These enzymes kill the infected cell via a process called apoptosis.

 The animation above shows natural killer cells at work.
 In the last scene of the animation human NK cells are depicted killing sheep red blood cells.
 Natural killer cells in our bodies don't kill our own red blood cells, even though mature human red blood cells don't contain a nucleus and don't have surface MHC Class One proteins.

 Like all blood cells, T cells are created in the red bone marrow found inside certain bones.
 After they are made they migrate to the thymus gland in the chest to mature.
 The "T" in their name stands for thymus.
-There are several kinds of T cells, including helper ones, cytotoxic ones, which are sometimes called killer T cells, regulatory ones, also known as suppressor T cells, and memory ones.
+Multiple types of T cells exist, including helper ones, cytotoxic ones, which are sometimes called killer T cells, regulatory ones, also known as suppressor T cells, and memory ones.

 Helping Other Lymphocytes

 Helper T cells are unable to kill pathogens, but they stimulate other lymphocytes to do this job.
 Helper T cells are sometimes known as CD4+ cells because they have a protein known as CD4 on their cell membrane.
 Helper T cells are destroyed by HIV (Human Immunodeficiency Virus), the virus that causes AIDS.

 Helper T cells must be activated before they can carry out their function.
 The activation process requires the presence of other types of immune system cells, such as macrophages and dendritic cells.
 These cells are phagocytes—they surround pathogens and then engulf and digest them.
 The phagocytes display a fragment from the digested pathogen on their surface membrane attached to an MHC Class Two protein.
 The phagocytes are then known as antigen-presenting cells.